©Olivier Papegnies

 Since then, discrimination, oppression, and social attacks on the Rohingya had gradually intensified.

 They have been housed in camps, deprived of their freedom of movement, as well as of their basic human rights such as education and medical care.
-Meanwhile, tensions and armed conflicts between the anti-government armed groups and the Myanmar government intensified, and culminated in the massacre of the Rohingya by the Myanmar Armed Forces, which began on August 25, 2017.
-It is estimated that over 10 000 people were killed in an atrocious manner, including arson, shootings and rapes.
-Since that day, more than 700,000 people have crossed the border into Bangladesh.
+Meanwhile, tensions and armed conflicts between the anti-military armed groups and the Myanmar military intensified, and culminated in the massacre of the Rohingya by the Myanmar Armed Forces, which began on August 25, 2017.
+It is estimated that over 20 000 people2 were killed in an atrocious manner, including arson, shootings and rapes.
+Since that day, more than 700,000 people had crossed the border into Bangladesh.

-Today, the camp in Cox’s Bazar in southwestern Bangladesh is home to more than 860,000 people, including formerly-settled refugees.
+Today, the camp in Cox’s Bazar in southeastern Bangladesh is now home to nearly 1.2 million people, including formerly-settled refugees.

 ロヒンギャ難民